zackenichi/form-is-filled/README.md

-# Getting Started with Create React App
+# Form input validation excercise

 This checks if all forms are filled and are not filled with spaces